okta/okta.github.io/_source/_posts/2017-06-21-what-the-heck-is-oauth.md

 layout: blog_post
 title: 'What the Heck is OAuth?'
 author: mraible
+description: "OAuth 2.0 is a standard that apps can use to provide client applications with secure delegated access.
+OAuth works over HTTPS and authorizes devices, APIs, servers, and applications with access tokens rather than credentials."
 tags: [oauth, authorization, security, oidc, openid connect, oauth 2.0, okta]
 ---